askforalfred/alfred/data/README.md

 # Dataset

 The ALFRED dataset contains 8k+ expert demostrations with 3 or more language annotations each.
-A trajectory consists of a sequence of expert actions, the corresponding image observations, and MTurk language annotations describing segments of the trajectory.
+A trajectory consists of a sequence of expert actions, the corresponding image observations, and language annotations describing segments of the trajectory.

 ![](../media/tasks.png)